Growth Trends for Related Jobs

 As a dietitian you will usually work in the medical field, diagnosing and treating dietary illnesses and allergies and helping formulate preventative care diet plans.
 Dietitians also do a lot of community outreach and education, teaching both the general public and other health professionals about nutrition .
 Nutritionists who have undergraduate degrees often work for food manufacturers or research facilities and are also known as food scientists.
 Those who practice individually sometimes call themselves holistic nutritionists and provide preventative medical advice to their clients in the states where this is legal.

 The overall difference in salary between dietitians and nutritionists is not known, as the two occupations are similar enough that their salaries are reported together.
-According to the Bureau of Labor Statistics, the average annual salary for dietitians and nutritionists was $57,440 in May 2014, but registered dietitians can earn $60,000 and more.
+According to the Bureau of Labor Statistics, the average annual salary for dietitians and nutritionists was $63,090 in May 2020, but registered dietitians can earn more than $90,000 and more.
 Top-paying states are California, Maryland, Nevada, Connecticut and New Jersey.
 Although the BLS does not report wage data for nutritionists alone, those numbers suggest that dietitians likely make slightly more.